gaboesquivel/gaboesquivel.com/content/bio.md

   <img alt="eosio" src="/img/bio/gaboesquivel-eosio.jpg"  />
 </div>

 In 2019 I started <a href="https://blockmatic.io" target="_blank">Blockmatic.io</a>, a boutique software development firm specialized in blockchain and cryptocurrency.
-Blockmatic provides services to startups and enterprise clients developing on the blockchain.
-Working closely with stakeholders and developers in the design and development of software applications, taking ideas from conception to production and successful execution.</p>
+Blockmatic provides services to startups and enterprise clients developing on the blockchain.</p>

 [Get in Touch](/contact)